This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Two-month-old babies should react to faces and follow movements with their eyes.

-- By six months of age, a baby should be able to observe everything nearby, bring objects to the mouth, and express curiosity about objects they cannot reach.
+- By six months, a baby should be able to observe everything nearby, bring objects to the mouth, and reach for toys to explore.

 - By nine months, babies can play peek-a-boo and search for hidden items.
-They put objects in their mouths.
+They bang objects together.

-- By one year, a child will start to explore objects in more detail, copy people’s gestures, use objects for their intended purposes, point at objects, and follow straightforward directions.
+- By one year, a child will start to explore objects in more detail, point at objects, and look for hidden objects.

 Social and Emotional Milestones